kalemena/ti-dhome-doc/samples/README.md

 container at `/certs/`; before deploying, open the broker node and fill in the Mosquitto password (user `mosquitto`) on the Security tab.

-Import any flow from the Node-RED editor UI once the stack is running (`Menu ▸ Import`, then paste the JSON, or drag the file onto the editor).
+Open the editor at `https://ti-dhome.lan/` and sign in with the admin user set by `make password.nodered`.
+Import any flow from the editor UI once the stack is running (`Menu ▸ Import`, then paste the JSON, or drag the file onto the editor).

 ## Upgrade images